AdaCore/spark2014/docs/lrm/source/packages.rst

 1. An Initial_Condition aspect shall only be placed in an ``aspect_specification`` of a ``package_specification``.

-.. _tu-fe-initial_condition_aspects-02:

-2. The Initial_Condition aspect shall follow the Abstract_State aspect and Initializes aspect if they are present.

 .. _etu-initial_condition_aspects-lr:

 .. centered:: **Static Semantics**

-.. _tu-fe-pf-initial_condition_aspects-03:
+.. _tu-fe-pf-initial_condition_aspects-02:

-3. An Initial_Condition aspect is an assertion and behaves as a postcondition for the elaboration of both the specification and body of a package.
+2. An Initial_Condition aspect is an assertion and behaves as a postcondition for the elaboration of both the specification and body of a package.
 If present on a package, then its assertion expression defines properties (a predicate) of the state of the